Azathothas/Stars/README.md

 - [Chizkiyahu/delete-untagged-ghcr-action](https://github.com/Chizkiyahu/delete-untagged-ghcr-action) – Action for delete containers from Github container registry
 - [Ciphey/Ciphey](https://github.com/Ciphey/Ciphey) – ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
 - [CorralPeltzer/newTrackon](https://github.com/CorralPeltzer/newTrackon) – newTrackon, a public open BitTorrent trackers monitoring tool
+- [Correia-jpv/fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) – A list of awesome applications, software, tools and other materials for Linux distros.
+With repository stars⭐ and forks🍴
 - [D3Ext/DFShell](https://github.com/D3Ext/DFShell) – D3Ext's Forward Shell
 - [DavidoTek/ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) – Install and manage GE-Proton, Luxtorpeda & more for Steam and Wine-GE & more for Lutris with this graphical user interface.
 - [DotNetRussell/Ensemble](https://github.com/DotNetRussell/Ensemble) – A Bug Bounty Platform that allows hunters to issue commands over a geo-distributed cluster.
 The ideal user is someone who is attempting to scan multiple bug bounty programs simultaneously, on a recurring basis.